 Just because we live in a small RV with a tiny kitchen doesn’t mean putting out delicious gourmet meals isn’t just a pipe dream.
 Since downsizing to our tiny Class C motorhome, I’ve formulated a whole new way of meal planning and some RV cooking tips.
 From storing provisions and ingredients to my much-needed kitchen gadgets, we simply don’t have the storage we were accustomed to before which affected the way I cooked.
 But now that I have that all down.
 While we are enjoying our even more nomadic RV lifestyle, I can still chef it up in the kitchen!
 Just on a much smaller scale.

-To me, there is nothing is more euphoric than the smell of bacon frying over a campfire on a cool, crisp Autumn morning.
-And, watching pancakes being poured onto the griddle completes the perfect, picturesque Norman Rockwell camping scene.
+There’s nothing more euphoric than the smell of bacon frying in a cast iron pan over a campfire on a cool, crisp Autumn morning.
+And, watching pancakes being poured onto the griddle completes the perfect Norman Rockwell camping scene.
 But before we can get to the bacon-smelling part, we need some supplies, grilling tools, cookware and other essentials to make your campfire the one everyone wants gather around.

 Just in time for Cinco de Mayo week!!
 Have you ever been stumped on what to have for lunch but you’re so ‘meh’ on slapping a few slices of ham or turkey and cheese between two slices of bread with a little spread and call it a meal?
 Well, how about making. a Guacamole on a roll sandwich!?

 One thing it seems RVers and Campers love to do, is EAT!
 If you’re a regular follower of our blog or facebook page Always On Liberty, you’ll know I love to chef it up in Liberty’s galley.
 We’re going to have a little fun with this one.
 It’s got food, a recipe and a little history thrown in a mixing bowl.